Everyone must take the infection prevention course and familiarize themselves with the action cards for office workplaces in the HSE Handbook.

 Changes to self-notification

 In connection with the corona crisis, the government introduced an unlimited right for employees to use self-notification during the employer period; that is to say, the part of sick leave that the employer pays for.
-The regulations were to be in place until the New Year, but now the government has announced that they will remove the right to unlimited self-notification as of June 1st, 2020.
+The regulations were to be in place until the New Year, but now the government has removed the right to unlimited self-notification as of June 1, 2020.

 This means that we are back to "normal practice" when it comes to self-notification.